-We have some fantastic and enjoyable activities planned to enable us to make outstanding progress along our learning journey, and to enhance our ‘British Values’.
+Welcome to an extremely busy term in Class 3.
+We have some fantastic and enjoyable activities planned to enable us to make outstanding progress along our learning journey.

-In addition to writing, English will also encompass a focus on reading skills, and will be taught through guided reading, reading comprehension, spellings, grammar and punctuation.
+In addition to writing, literacy will also encompass a focus on reading skills, and will be taught through guided reading, reading comprehension, spellings, grammar and punctuation.
 Your continued support in helping children learn spellings is much valued, thank you.

 Maths lessons will follow the National Curriculum: place value, addition, subtraction, multiplication, division, fractions, decimals, measurements and geometry and statistics.
 There will be an emphasis on problem solving skills, mental maths and a secure grasp of times tables.
 The children are expected to have a secure grasp and rapid recall of the times tables up to 12 x 12.
-It is absolutely essential that they practise them regularlyâ€¦â€¦.in the car, in the bath!!
+It is absolutely essential that they practise them regularlyâ€¦â€¦.in the car, in the bath!!!!!